marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 Port: The port number, in network byte order.

-OBSERVED_ADDRESS frames are ack-eliciting, and SHOULD be retransmitted when declared lost.
+OBSERVED_ADDRESS frames are ack-eliciting, and SHOULD be retransmitted if lost.

 # Address Discovery